Separation from the University

 Federal Regulation Summary

-If a student officially withdraws, drops out, or is dismissed before the first day of class of a payment period or period of enrollment, the University is required to return all unearned funds paid to the student's account.
-The funds are returned to the respective funding program.
+If a student withdraws, stops attending, or is dismissed before the first day of classes, the University must return all unearned financial aid to the respective funding programs.

 • Unsubsidized Federal Direct Student Loan